 Perennial Ryegrass Care

 Perennial ryegrass has a bunchgrass growth habit without rhizomes or stolons and perennial ryegrass care ranks between moderate and high maintenance depending upon environmental conditions.
-Seed at the rate of 6-9 pounds of seed per 1,000 square feet in the fall, or use sod.
-Germination should take place between 3-5 days and mature turf will take hold within 4-8 weeks.
+Seed at the rate of 6 to 9 pounds (3-4 kg.) of seed per 1,000 square feet (93 sq. m.) in the fall or use sod.
+Germination should take place between three and five days and mature turf will take hold within four to eight weeks.

-This fine textured, rich green grass should be mowed when used as lawn cover between 1.5 and 2.5 inches high.
-When planting perennial ryegrass to over seed warm season grasses, begin mowing in the spring and gradually reduce its height to encourage growth of the warm season grass.
+This fine textured, rich green grass should be mowed when used as lawn cover between 1.5 and 2.5 inches (4-6 cm.) high.
+When planting perennial ryegrass to overseed warm season grasses, begin mowing in the spring and gradually reduce its height to encourage growth of the warm season grass.

-Fertilize this ryegrass with 4 pounds of nitrogen per 1,000 sq feet per year during its active growth period – February through June or October through December.
-Water this grass often to a depth of 6-12 inches unless used to over seed, in which case water deeply but less often.
+Fertilize this ryegrass with 4 pounds (2 kg.) of nitrogen per 1,000 sq feet (93 sq. m.) per year during its active growth period– February through June or October through December.
+Water this grass often to a depth of 6 to 12 inches (15-31 cm.) unless used to overseed, in which case water deeply but less often.